jasonkaye/libdlr/doc/background.rst

 3. If you happen to want to evaluate a Green's function on an equispaced grid on :math:`[0,1]` in imaginary time, use the subroutine ``eqpts_rel`` to generate this grid in the relative format.

+A more in-depth discussion of the relative format is given in Appendix C of `our paper on libdlr <https://arxiv.org/abs/2110.06765>`_.